NREC- FAQ

 1. What types of research do NRECs review?

-NRECs currently review three types of research: clinical trials of investigational medicinal products, clinical investigations of medical devices, and performance studies of in vitro diagnostic medical devices.
+NRECs currently review three types of research: clinical trials on investigational medicinal products, clinical investigations of medical devices, and performance studies of in vitro diagnostic medical devices.
 Other forms of research are reviewed by local research ethics committees based at research institutions and hospitals.
 The scope of review of the NRECs is determined by EU Regulations in the areas of Clinical Trials of Investigational Medicinal Products (CTIMP) (EU No. 536/2014), Clinical Investigations of Medical Devices (EU No. 2017/745), and Performance Studies of In Vitro Diagnostic Medical Devices (EU No. 2017/746).
 Applicants should determine if their study meets the scope of NREC review; however, where an applicant is in any doubt as to whether their study falls under the EU Clinical Trials Regulation, EU Medical Devices Regulation or EU In Vitro Diagnostic Medical Devices Regulation, both the HPRA and the National Office for Research Ethics Committees can assist.

 2. What if an applicant is unsure of the route to take for ethics approval of their study?